-Black-ish star Marsai Martin is about to make history.
-The 14-year-old actress is gearing up to be the youngest executive producer of a major Hollywood movie in history.
-You read that right.
-She's 14, and she's out here making movies (and starring in them).
-Whew.
-She'll bear the title when her film Little, starring Insecure's Issa Rae and Girls Trip's Regina Hall, hits theaters this Spring.
+Black-ish star Marsai Martin just made history.
+The 16-year-old actress has officially received the Guinness World Records award for being the youngest executive producer of a major Hollywood movie.
+She technically earned the title at 14 for her film Little, starring Insecure's Issa Rae and Girls Trip's Regina Hall, which hit theaters in 2019.

 The movie centers around a woman named Jordan Sanders (Hall), whose callous behavior causes her to become cursed by a little girl.
 Jordan then turns back into her 13-year-old self (Martin), who must relive her childhood.
 In an interview with The Root, Martin confirmed that the movie is inspired by Tom Hank's 1988 classic Big.
 "It was one of my most favorite films growing up," she said.
 "After the [season one] finale of Black-ish, we told Kenya Barris about it, and he called Will [Packer] and said: 'Yo, you know the girl who plays Diane on Black-ish?
 She has this dope idea!'"